AmrGanz/ocp4_kvm_ansible/README.md

 # Variables to set before starting the playbook:

-- If you set **ocpversion** parameter the playbook will not ask you to input the target version manually
+- If you set **ocpversion** parameter using "-e" option, the playbook will check if this versions is a valid version and start installing it.

-- If you are not sure which OCP version is avaiable or to choose, don't set this parameter" and the playbook give you a list of the available versions to choose from, for example:
+- If you are not sure which OCP versions are avaiable, don't set this parameter and the playbook will give you a list of the available versions to choose from, for example:
 ```
 - The playbook will ask you to select between three OCP minor vrsions:
 - 4.1